merajabi/ISO8583/README.md

 ```
 as you can see in this example although the variable type is alpha numeric the len type is packed BCD, but the iso8583parser from licklider.cl cannot parse it correctly, even if we change the len type to ASCII !
 ## Sample usage of this library
-Now I am going to create some compelete ISO-8583 message as an example, I will create ISO-8583 messages in all 1978, 1993 and 2003 format.
+Now I am going to create some compelete ISO-8583 message as an example, I will create ISO-8583 messages format.
 If your implementation of ISO-8583 differ from the standard you can still use this library, you should just drive a new class from DataFormat and put it in lib/lib/DataFormat along other standard implimentation, (I will write a tutorial for this later :) )
 ### Authorization / Balance Inquiry
-Suppose we are going to sent a message with MTI=0100 and these fields ( 3=003000, 4=100, 7=1203204821, 11=5860, 14=2108, 42=1234567890), because I have no field over 64 the iso bitmap will be 64 bit binary and field 64 will be used for MAC
+Suppose we are going to sent a message with MTI=100 and these fields ( 3=003000, 4=100, 7=1203204821, 11=5860, 14=2108, 42=1234567890), because I have no field over 64 the iso bitmap will be 64 bit binary and field 64 will be used for MAC
-### ISO 8583 v 1987 impelimentation
+### ISO-8583 v1987 impelimentation
 ```perl
 #!/usr/bin/perl -w
 use strict;